redhat-nfvpe/python-tripleo-derive-params/dpdk-derive-params/README.md

 huge_page_allocation_percentage.

-We can derive DPDK parameters for any role which uses DPDK feature, but need to run derive params python scripts for each role separately with matching node UUID and other inputs.
+We can derive DPDK parameters for any role which uses DPDK feature, but need to run derive params python scripts for each role separately with associated flavor and other inputs.

-The following is the list of parameters can be derived automatically for DPDK feature based on introspection hardware data of provided node.
+The following is the list of parameters can be derived automatically for DPDK feature based on introspection hardware data of first baremetal node which is matching the provided flavor.

 ```
 NeutronDpdkCoreList